Edd-Cole/tech-test-practice/README.md

 This would take us 2.5 seconds to solve with Bubble Sort.
 That's an age in computing terms.

-And what would happen if our array was 10,000 digits long?
+And what would happen if our array was 10,000,000 digits long and worked at a rate of 1 loop per ms?

 Worst case, it would take 100,000,000 seconds.
 Or, a little over 3 years to sort.
-Still, better than pushing a button for 3 years.
+Still, better than pushing a button for 3 years every 108 minutes.
 <br /><br />
 <img src="https://3.bp.blogspot.com/_r0n-VkU_yEI/TAGSYwk4WrI/AAAAAAAAFGI/AkY_9lWYHwI/s320/Desmond+Doesn't+Push+Button.jpg" />
 <br />